By: Team-F13-2 Since: Sep 2019 Licence: MIT

 returns an unmodifiable list of savings made by the user thus far.

-class is updated with this unmodifiable list.
+Finally, the savings history panel in the MainWindow class is updated with this unmodifiable list.
 The result

 is that the user will see only his savings being displayed within the application’s savings history panel.